AsahiLinux/muvm/README.md

                                       Valid options are "box" and "fex".
 If this argument is not present, muvm will try to use FEX, falling back to Box if it can't be found.
+    -x, --execute-pre=COMMAND  Command to run inside the VM before guest server starts.
+                                     Can be used for e.g. setting up additional mounts.
+                                     Can be specified multiple times.
     -h, --help               Prints help information
 ```